ITR Filing Deadline Missed?

 Secondly, a salaried person gets Form 16 from his employer, covering all income, deductions, etc. Meanwhile, freelancers have to jot down all their income and expenses during the year and take care of the taxes.

-Hope this article helped you understand how to file Income Tax Returns for freelancers and how to file an ITR as a freelancer.
-If you still feel confused and need professional help, you can count on us.
+Hope this article helped you understand how to file Income Tax Returns for freelancers.
+If you still feel confused about how to file an ITR as a freelancer and need professional help, you can count on us.
 Tax2win provides expert CA services right at your fingertips.

 So, what are you waiting for?
 Book online eCA today!